bragagia/dotfiles/README.md

 # My config files

-These config files are manager with [bragagia/passeport](https://github.com/bragagia/passeport)
+These dotfiles are manager with Dotbot